Wednesday, August 7, 2024

 Friday, April 15, 2022

-Portraits painted by Agota Szabo commissioned by Conte Paulo Sassoli di Bianchi
+Portraits painted by Agota Szabo commissioned by Conte Paolo Sassoli di Bianchi

-Agota Szabo was commissioned by Conte Paulo Sassoli di Bianchi to paint these two portraits of his wife and of his daughter Chantellina in Italy.
+Agota Szabo was commissioned by Conte Paolo Sassoli di Bianchi to paint these two portraits of his wife and of his daughter Chantellina in Italy.

 Portrait Painting of "Laura" wife of Conte Paulo Sassoli de Bianchi by Agota Szabo

-Portrait Painting of daughter of Conte Paulo Sassoli de Bianchi by Agota Szabo
+Portrait Painting of daughter of Conte Paolo Sassoli de Bianchi by Agota Szabo

-Portrait Painting of daughter of Conte Paulo Sassoli de Bianchi by Agota Szabo
+Portrait Painting of daughter of Conte Paolo Sassoli de Bianchi by Agota Szabo

 Tuesday, April 12, 2022